 We aim to ensure participants avoid comments, gestures, or any behaviour that can be seen as attempting to exclude an individual from meaningfully participating in the MDU or may be threatening to their safety.
-This includes but is not limited to:
+This includes, but is not limited to:

-- Intimidating or threatening behaviour towards any individual such as: yelling, harassing, threatening, acting in a physically or verbally aggressive fashion.
+- Intimidating or threatening behaviour towards any individual, such as yelling, harassing, threatening, acting in a physically or verbally aggressive fashion.

 - Attacks against an individual’s identity, person-hood, or framework of beliefs.
-This includes but is not limited to: derogatory remarks about an individual’s race, class, gender, sexual orientation, mental health, language status, religious affiliation or lack thereof, and political ideology.
-This is still true even if you believe (or even think you know) that they do not apply to an individual who is attendance.
-In a debate, arguments referring to different groups do not inherently constitute equity violations and it is understandable that in the context of debate generalisations may be made.
+This includes but is not limited to derogatory remarks about an individual’s race, class, gender, sexual orientation, mental health, language status, religious affiliation or lack thereof, and political ideology.
+This is still true even if you believe (or even think you know) that they do not apply to an individual who is in attendance.
+In a debate, arguments referring to different groups do not inherently constitute equity violations, and it is understandable that in the context of debate generalisations may be made.
 Do keep in mind that sweeping generalisations might make an argument unpersuasive.
 This might constitute an equity violation only in cases where the remarks are derogatory in nature.

 - Use of inflammatory or triggering language, particularly in debates where discussion of sensitive and difficult subjects such as mental health, rape, violence, abortion, or abuse might be necessary.
 Please note that there is a distinction between passionate, emotive language, and triggering language, but when in doubt we would urge you to err on the side of caution.
 Arguments referring to such sensitive subjects do not automatically constitute equity violations, and can be useful persuasive mechanisms in certain debates.